 Make it less spicy: If you would like to make these noodles less spicy, replace 1 tablespoon of the gochujang sauce with another tablespoon of tomato paste.
 Do not substitute all of the gochujang sauce or your sauce will have no flavor.

 Noodle Options: You can use any type of egg noodle for this dish, but we recommend a longer egg noodle.
 This dish has been tested with pappardelle and tagliatelle.
+If you don’t have either of those, try a rice noodle instead.

 Use freshly cooked noodles: Be sure to add the noodles to this dish while they are warm or hot.
 The noodles mix best with the sauce when warm.
 If you try to mix cold noodles into the sauce you will be disappointed because they will not mix well with the sauce.